-The Gene Technology Regulator (the Regulator) has received a licence application for the intentional, commercial scale release of genetically modified (GM) Indian mustard in Australia.
-The Regulator has prepared a Risk Assessment and Risk Management Plan (RARMP) for this application, which concludes that the proposed release poses negligible risks to human health and safety and the environment.
-Licence conditions have been drafted for the proposed release.
-The Regulator invites submissions on the RARMP, including draft licence conditions, to inform the decision on whether or not to issue a licence.
+The Gene Technology Regulator (the Regulator) has decided to issue a licence for this application for the intentional, commercial scale release of genetically modified (GM) Indian mustard in Australia.
+A Risk Assessment and Risk Management Plan (RARMP) for this application was prepared by the Regulator in accordance with the requirements of the Gene Technology Act 2000 (the Act) and corresponding state and territory legislation, and finalised following consultation with a wide range of experts, agencies and authorities, and the public.
+The RARMP concludes that this commercial release poses negligible risks to human health and safety and the environment and no specific risk treatment measures are imposed.
+However, general licence conditions have been imposed to ensure that there is ongoing oversight of the release.